 Fishery-independent data from the lobster SCUBA survey was analyzed using a Bayesian hierarchical model to estimate abundance trends.
 Results indicated that global lobster abundance in the sGSL increased steadily and significantly between 2003 and 2012.
 Also, similar to landing trends, spatial differences were observed for lobster abundances within and outside central Northumberland Strait; higher abundances were observed in LFAs 23 and 25N, while low abundances, reaching almost 0 lobster/400 m2 at Fox Harbour, were observed in LFAs 25S and 26AD (Error!
 Reference source not found.).
 Results from the model showed that inferred increases in abundance from fishery-based indices were consistent with actual observed increases in abundance, undermining the idea that they were the result of an increase in effort or a modification of fishing practices.
 Results from the model for LFAs 25 and 26A are also consistent with indices derived from the trawl surveys.

 Future versions of the Bayesian model will account for changes in minimum legal size.
 These changes MLS confound, in those cohorts only partly susceptible to the fishery, a meaningful interpretation of the overall changes in M over time.
-Specifically, at the start of the time series in 2003, cohort 5 was unaffected by the fishery, but as the MLS was successively increased, larger and larger proportions of cohort 5 were being fished prior to sampling.
-If group (i.e. spatial and temporal) trends are informative enough, M has some meaningful spatial and temporal trends, it might be possible to tease out estimates of F or an exploitation rate.
+Specifically, at the start of the time series in 2003, cohort 5 was fully affected by the fishery, but as the MLS was successively increased, smaller and smaller proportions of cohort 5 were being fished prior to sampling.
+If group (i.e., spatial and temporal) trends are informative enough, M has some meaningful spatial and temporal trends, it might be possible to tease out estimates of F or an exploitation rate.

 Fishing Pressure Indicators